PMArkive/NintendoClients_wiki/Notification-Protocol.md

 | [Map]&lt;[String], [Variant]&gt; | m_mapParam |

 ## Notification Types
+Notification types 3001 - 3008 are only sent to the owner of the gathering.
+The others are sent to all participants.

 | Type | Description |
 | --- | --- |
 | 3001 | New participant |